Samolubiyi/Sales-and-Delivery-Dashboard/README.md

 Business Intelligence Case Study | SQL • Excel • Tableau

 📌 Business Problem

-Many organizations collect large volumes of sales and delivery data, but decision-makers often struggle with:
+Many organizations collect large volumes of sales and delivery data, yet decision-makers often struggle with:

-Fragmented reporting across tools
+Fragmented reporting across multiple tools

-Lack of real-time visibility into sales performance
+Limited visibility into sales performance and trends

-Limited insight into delivery efficiency and operational risks
+Poor monitoring of delivery efficiency and operational risks

 Inconsistent KPI definitions that slow down decision-making

-As a result, leaders are unable to quickly identify performance trends, operational bottlenecks, or areas requiring improvement.
+As a result, leaders lack the clarity needed to identify performance issues, optimize operations, and act quickly.

 🎯 Project Objective

-The objective of this project was to design a centralized business intelligence dashboard that provides clear, consistent, and actionable insights into:
+The objective of this project was to design a centralized Business Intelligence dashboard that delivers clear, consistent, and actionable insights into:

 Sales performance